hibernate/hibernate-ogm/readme.md

     mvn clean install -f hibernate-ogm-documentation/manual/pom.xml -s settings-example.xml -Djdocbook.format=html_single

+### Distribution

+The distribution bundle is built by default as part of the project build.
+You can skip it by specifying the `skipDistro` property:

+    mvn clean install -DskipDistro=true -s settings-example.xml

 ### MongoDB

 For executing the tests in the _hibernate-ogm-mongodb_ and _hibernate-ogm-integrationtest-mongodb_ modules, the